Parakramabahu I: Revolts

 In 1156, Queen Sugala of Ruhuna, the mother of Manabharana of Ruhuna who had fought Parākramabāhu bitterly for the throne, joined a revolt against Parākramabāhu.
 The situation turned dire when a group of mercenaries took the opportunity afforded by the absence of Parākramabāhu's army, and his most formidable general Rakkha, to revolt in 1157.
 The revolt was organized by the army of Ruhuna.

 Parākramabāhu dispatched another general, Bhuta, to assist Rakkha, who had become bogged down in conflict in Ruhuna.
 Despite reinforcements, Rakkha still appear to have become stuck in a war of attrition not unlike Parākramabāhu's wars for the throne.
-Certainly it outlasted a simultaneous rebellion in the north, which after three months of fighting ended after an engagement in the vicinity of Dik Vewa.
+Certainly it outlasted a simultaneous rebellion in the north, which after three months of fighting ended after an engagement in the vicinity of Dik Wewa.
 The only major victory of this early phase of the rebellion in Ruhuna was the seizure of the Sacred Relics in late 1157.

 One of former enemies of Parakramabahu, a general named Sukarabhatudev, who was a POW, escaped and went to Badulla, where he commanded forces against the armies of Parākramabāhu.
 During the war, Rakkha fell ill and died subsequently.

 The tide finally turned when reinforcements arrived in Ruhuna, probably in early 1158, through Sabaragamuwa, and from the western coast.
 Mahagama was seized and Queen Sugala captured.
 The forces of Parākramabāhu then inflicted mass killings on the nobility and citizens of Ruhuna, seemingly accepted by Parākramabāhu.
 "They caused many foes to whom severity was due, to be brought before them, and at villages and market-towns they had numbers of stakes set up on which they impaled many hundreds of the enemy.
 Many other foes they had hanged on the gallows and burnt and showed forth in every way the majesty of Parākramabāhu".
 It may well have been the case that the king was tired of the constant animosity directed at him by the kingdom.
 The brutal suppression of the rebellion ensured that, apart from a brief insurrection in 1160, Ruhuna remained quiet for the rest of his reign.
 The fate of Queen Sugala is not recorded.

 The only other rebellion of Parākramabāhu's reign occurred in the region of modern Mantota in from 1168–1169.

 War with Bagan

-The city-state of Bagan (modern Burma), and Sri Lanka had enjoyed a cordial relationship based on trade and a common faith (Theravada Buddhism) for a long time.
+The Bagan Kingdom in modern Burma and Sri Lanka enjoyed a cordial relationship based on trade and a common Theravada Buddhist faith for a long time.
 Bagan emerged as a power in the 9th century and by the 11th century its capital city, Arimaddhanapura, was a centre of Buddhist learning.
 Bagan was also a long-time opponent of the Chola dynasty.
+However with the accession of Narathu (1167–1171), to the throne, and the hostilities between the Angkor and Burma, the situation changed dramatically.
+According to Sri Lankan sources, the new king caused several grievances and mistreated Sri Lankan envoys to the kingdom.